percona/percona-monitoring-plugins/docs/cacti/cacti-hashes.rst

    hash_100010ac260a1434298e088f15f70cd1a5f726

-If you need to add support for a newer version, look for ``%hash_version_codes`` in ``meta/make-template.pl``.
+If you need to add support for a newer version, look for ``%hash_version_codes`` in ``pmp-cacti-template``.

-The hashes in the template definition ``.pl`` files should be globally unique.
+The hashes in the template definition ``.def`` files should be globally unique.
-It's difficult to generate them manually, so there is a ``unique-hashes.pl`` helper tool to make this easier.
+It's difficult to generate them manually, so there is a ``pmp-cacti-make-hashes`` helper tool to make this easier.
 You can read more about this in the documentation on creating graphs.